chebon/greenshoe-challenge-2.0/README.md

 Final Solution
 =======================
 This solution was build with Golang.
-Mysql database is my prefred database choice
+Mysql database is my preferred database choice

 To generate a datafile (part 0):
 ```